 As far back as 350 BC, gastronomy in the Mediterranean, an art strongly connected with Greek civilization, was as glamorous as it is today.
 One of its very first writers, Archestratos the Geloan, a great poet, gourmand, and a lover of good food and eating, stated the principles of great cooking:

 3. Subtle herbs and spices

-4. Light sauces which do not block the taste
+4. Thin sauces so that they do not alter the taste

-Τhe authentic tastes of the local cuisines of Crete and Mediterranean are tastes which have been carved through the ages by anonymous sculptors, tastes which have been appreciated by generations of people who have connected these very tastes with their own happy memories, ceremonies, and everyday lives.
+Τhe authentic tastes of the local cuisines of Crete and Mediterranean have been carved through the ages by anonymous sculptors, and have been appreciated by generations of people who have linked these very tastes with their own happy memories, ceremonies, and everyday lives.
 This trip through tastes is also a trip through civilizations, reflecting the lives of the people behind them.

 Tzatziki with parsley